-- □ What is your ultimate goal?
-Is it to obtain more than what you need?
+- ☐ What is your ultimate goal?
+Is it to make more money?
 If so, how much more do you think will make you happy?
-I'm in my early 60's and can tell you, how much money you have or how many things you possess, isn't what provides you with long-term happiness.
-In our moments of clarity, we realize there are things far more important than business success, like time with loved ones.
-My point: keep things in proper perspective! - □ Have you spent the time to get yourself to the "state" of having finally arrived at your ultimate goal and then asking yourself "Was it all worth it?"
-Look backwards and ask "Was the effort, the expense, the emotional strain on me and my family worth it?"
-If not, what story can you construct that will, in fact, be even more impactful and supportive of a good life?
-As I mentioned at the outset, my goal is to have a profitable business that meets my personal goals.
+I'm in my early 60's and in my experience, how much money you have or how many things you possess, isn't what provides you with long-term happiness.
+Money just makes people more of who they already are.
+In our moments of clarity, we realize there are things far more important than business success; like time with loved ones.
+My point: keep the financial story in proper perspective! - Have you spent the time to get yourself into the "state" of having finally arrived at your ultimate goal and then ask yourself "How did I get here?"
+As I mentioned at the outset, my goal was to have a profitable business that supported my personal goals.
 It took me 20 years to understand the wisdom in that simple statement.
 Hopefully you won't have to wait as long.
 Remember this: You get what you ask for, just not when or how you expect it.
-Just make sure that once you do get it, it's what you really need and that ladder is leaning on the right wall! - □ Has anyone "checked your head?"
+Just make sure that once you do get it, it's what you really want and that ladder is leaning on the right wall! - ☐ Has anyone "checked your head?"
 Individual coaching and mastermind groups provide a great ROI.
-I am an executive coach now and still have my own coach and pay over 10K a year for it.
+I am an executive coach now and have my own coach.
 After reading Think and Grow Rich (you have read that...right?), I realized I could do what Napoleon Hill did and assemble my own fictional board of directors.
-I share those lessons in The Visionaries Workbook.
-Email me at don@donphin.com if you would like a copy.
+I share their insights in The Visionaries Workbook.
+You can find it at www.donphin.com/tools.